awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_GROUP.md

 # DROP GROUP<a name="r_DROP_GROUP"></a>

 Deletes a user group\.
-This command is not reversible\.
-This command does not delete the individual users in a group\.
+This command isn't reversible\.
+This command doesn't delete the individual users in a group\.

 See DROP USER to delete an individual user\.